Jump to Faculty Member

 I am an historian of Africa with teaching specializations in east and southern Africa, France’s African and Indian Ocean empires, and slavery and the slave trades.
 My specific research and publishing concentrations are Madagascar and the western Indian Ocean islands with an emphasis on social, cultural, and intellectual history in the early modern period.

-I advise graduate students working on all aspects and eras of African history and French Indian Ocean empire, together with those having broad thematic and regional interests similar to mine.
-I am especially interested in students who, like me, situate their research projects within broad comparative and thematic frameworks, crossing the traditional boundaries of African, Indian Ocean, and French empire history.
+I advise graduate students working on all aspects and eras of African history and French Indian Ocean empire, together with those having broad thematic and regional interests related to mine.
+I am especially interested in students who situate their research projects within broad comparative and thematic frameworks, crossing the traditional boundaries of African, Indian Ocean, and French empire history.

 I am currently working on two book projects.
 One is a history of literacy and power in highland Madagascar between c.
 1820 and 1860 that digs deep into both missionary archives and the archives of the Kingdom of Antananarivo/Madagascar.
+It will be the first comprehensive study of the military bureaucracy of Madagascar during the nineteenth century and the first history of the Kingdom of Antananarivo/Madagascar based substantially on the archives of the state itself (rather than foreign sources).
 The other project is the collective biography of a mixed-race family of free origins based in île de France/Mauritius, in which the women came from Madagascar and the men from France.
 The family conducted commerce in the western Indian Ocean, with members on the Mascarene islands, Madagascar, and South Asia (Pondichéry).
 This project examines France’s Indian Ocean empire between about 1750 and 1850 through the experience of a single family and its many connections.
 Archival sources for this project are found in France and the western Indian Ocean.

 Ocean of Letters, my most recent book published by Cambridge University Press in 2009, is a study of imperialism, language, and creolization in the largest African diaspora of the Indian Ocean in the early modern period.
 Ranging from Madagascar to the Mascarenes, the Comores, and South Africa, the work sheds new light on the roles of slavery, emancipation, oceanic travel, Christian missions, and colonial linguistics in the making of Malagasy-language literacy in the islands of the western Indian Ocean.
 In it, I explore how enslaved and free Malagasy together with certain European colonists and missionaries promoted the Malagasy language, literacy projects and letter writing in the multilingual colonial societies of the region between the seventeenth and mid-nineteenth centuries.
 Addressing current debates in the history of Africa and the African diaspora, slavery, abolition, creolization and the making of modern African literatures, Ocean of Letters crosses thematic as well as geo-imperial boundaries and brings fresh perspectives to Indian Ocean history.
 It is primarily based on research in European and Indian Ocean archives.